 Most states offer their own energy assistance programs.
 They go by countless names, but they all are very similar to each other.
 They will provide assistance to those in need to help them with paying their energy bills and heating bills.
 In addition, the states will take a pro-active approach also provide families with ways to save energy.
-Some of the programs may be referred to as LIHEAP, weatherization, Project Share, our countless other names.
-Some local towns and cities may even administer services to local residents.
+Some of the programs may be referred to as LIHEAP, weatherization, Project Share, or countless other names.
+Some local towns and cities may even administer their own separate services to local residents.

 Funding for these programs is typically provided by the federal government.
-And individual state governments will often provide additional funds each year to supplement the federal government funds.
+In addition to that, individual state governments will often provide funds each year to supplement the federal government funds.
 So there are multiple sources of money for these benefits.

 Find energy bill and aid programs for your state.

 Another great resource to turn to are charities and community action groups.
-Many charities will provide emergency aid and assistance to help pay your energy bills.
+Many charities will provide emergency financial aid and other forms of assistance to help pay your energy bills.
 The goal is to use the money to prevent a utility or heating service shut off.

-No matter what type of energy assistance program you participate in, whether they are from your state, utility company, federal government, or a local charity, payments will vary depending on household income, household composition, utility bill costs, and heating fuel costs in relation to household income.
+No matter what type of energy assistance program you participate in, whether they are from your state, utility company, federal government, or a local charity, payments will vary.
+The factors looked at will be household income, household composition, utility bill costs, and heating fuel costs in relation to the families overall income.